torshin5ergey/python-playground/automate_boring_stuff_projects/table_printer/README.md

 # Table Printer

 This program is a Python script designed to print data as a formatted table.
+It is inspired by a practice project [Table Printer](https://automatetheboringstuff.com/2e/chapter6/#calibre_link-235) from the book [“Automate the Boring Stuff with Python”](https://automatetheboringstuff.com/) by Al Sweigart.

 ## Description